-- is consistent with the law and the public interest, and what is reasonable in the circumstances of the case: - 27.
-Establish that whenever the Service releases to the public any recordings from body-worn cameras that include images or voice recordings of members of the public: - a. the identities of all members of the public captured in the recordings are concealed through measures such as image blurring and voice distortion, unless the Service is required by law to release the recordings in another form; and - b. the Chief of Police will include with the release a justification of the public interest in releasing the recording; - 28.
-Establish that recordings released to the public in accordance with sections 24 and 26 must be full and unedited with the exception of measures such as image blurring and voice distortion for the purpose of concealing the identities of members of the public; and - 29.
-Establish that the Service may only use recordings from body-worn cameras for the purposes of training after the identities of all members of the public captured in the recordings are concealed through measures such as image blurring and voice distortion.
+- 33. The Chief of Police may initiate the release to the public of recordings from bodyworn cameras, taking into consideration relevant factors, including what is consistent with the law and the public interest, and what is reasonable in the circumstances of the case; - 34.
+Whenever the Chief of Police initiates the release to the public of any recordings from body-worn cameras that include images or voice recordings of members of the public: - a. the identities of all members of the public captured in the recordings are concealed through measures such as image blurring and voice distortion, unless the Service is required by law to release the recordings in another form; and - b. the Chief of Police will include, along with the release, a justification of the public interest in releasing the recording: